-The overall number of international and national VOs registered in the Operations Portal at the beginning of February 2016 amounts to 233.
+The overall number of international and national projects (also known as Virtual Organizations) registered in the Operations Portal at the beginning of February 2016 amounts to 233.

+Use of robot certificates

 The use of gateways to provide users with a native user-friendly environment to the infrastructure services is increasing.
 Quite often user portals provide users with the capability of using institutional credentials to authenticate themselves, these credentials are then mapped to robot certificates (often owned by the VO managers).
-By doing so it is not necessary for an user the request of a personal X.509 certificates and the registration to a VO: this contributes to increase the user friendliness of the platforms.
+By doing so it is not necessary for a user the request of a personal X.509 certificates and the registration to a VO: this contributes to increase the user friendliness of the platforms.
 Use of robot certificates is internally accounted for by the portals in compliance to the VO Portal policy.
 In February 2016 the number of robot certificates embedded in user gateways is 157; robot certificates are used by 51 VOs in total.
 Almost 11,000 users can potentially use scientific gateways; this is increased by the number of registered users to active VOs, which amounts to be 46246 in February 2016.

 The increase in the number of Robot Certificates indicates that users, in particular new user communities, are looking for alternative authentication mechanisms different from the plain X.509 certificates.
-This is also signal for EGI to explore different authentication technologies in the future, or to work on a better integration of robot certificates with the production infrastructure.
+Within EGI-Engage JRA1 EGI is exploring different authentication technologies and is revising its trust model in order to accommodate the support of different levels of assurance, or to work on a better integration of robot certificates with the production infrastructure.

-The diagram in Figure 16 shows the trend in use of robot certificates and VOs since November 2011.
+The diagram in Figure 716 shows the trend in use of robot certificates and VOs since November 2011.